-Were you in an accident due to the negligence of others that triggered CRPS?
-If so, please call Heintz & Becker today to consult with a skilled CRPS lawyer.
+If you or a loved one have been affected by a bicycle accident injury caused by the negligence of others contact Heintz & Becker today.
 Our attorneys have helped victims from Bradenton, Sarasota, and all over Florida get compensation for their damages and medical expenses.
 Call us for a free consultation now at 941-748-2916 or contact us online.
 We are here to help, and if you cannot come to us, we will come to you.

 All blogs are written on behalf of Heintz & Becker for informational purposes.
 These articles should not, however, be considered legal advice, or in any way responsible for creating an attorney/client relationship.